joachimhgg/makeblock-rover/docs/_build/html/_sources/installation.rst.txt

 Alternative installation
 ========================

-If you already have your own environment and you just want to use the software, you need to download the Makeblock librairies for Arduino.
+If you already have your own environment and you just want to use the projects and examples, you need to download the Makeblock librairies for Arduino.
-Then, all the codes and examples are available in
+Then, all the codes and examples are available on Github. https://github.com/joachimhgg/makeblock-rover